-China wasn't the only weak spot in Apple's holiday season - China Wasn't the Only Weak Spot in Apple's Holiday Quarter
+China wasn't the only weak spot in Apple's holiday business.

-When Apple lowered its holiday quarter revenue forecast earlier this month, the company's CEO attributed "the majority of our revenue decline and over 100 percent of our global revenue decline year-over-year" to weak sales across China.
-And while yesterday's results proved it to be mathematically correct - without the negative impact from China, Apple's sales would have seen the least growth - the world's second-largest economy wasn't the company's only weak point, geographically speaking.
+When Apple lowered its revenue forecast for the holiday quarter earlier this month, the company's CEO attributed "the vast majority of our revenue decline and over 100 percent of our year-over-year global revenue decline" to weak sales across China.
+And while yesterday's results proved that mathematically correct—without the negative impact from China, Apple's revenue would have experienced the smallest growth—the world's second-largest economy wasn't the company's only geographical vulnerability.

-As the chart below shows, Apple also suffered declines in sales in Europe and Japan last quarter, largely due to weak demand for new iPhones.
-A combination of high prices, lower carrier subsidies and longer replacement cycles has led to a 15 percent decline in global iPhone sales, offsetting 19 percent growth over Apple's other products and services.
+As the following chart shows, Apple also experienced revenue declines in Europe and Japan last quarter, primarily due to weak demand for new iPhones.
+A combination of high prices, lower carrier subsidies, and longer replacement cycles led to a 15 percent drop in global iPhone sales, offsetting the 19 percent growth in Apple's other products and services.

 When Apple revised its revenue guidance for the holiday quarter downwards earlier this month, the company's CEO attributed “most of our revenue shortfall and over 100 percent of our year-over-year worldwide revenue decline” to lackluster sales across Greater China.
 And while yesterday's results proved that to be mathematically true – without the negative impact from China, Apple's revenue would have seen the slightest growth – the world's second largest economy was not the company's only weak spot, geographically speaking.